CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/non-recurring-revenue.md

       The surplus property disposition fund contains the proceeds from the sale of various City land or buildings.
 The use of these funds is usually restricted to one-time expenditures.
-    description: >
-      The FY17 budget included a one-time transfer of $4 million from the surplus property disposition fund to the Boston Housing Authority.
-      No funds are included in the FY18 Budget from this revenue source.
     sidebar_menu: true
 - text_col_2:
   - col: >